femaury/77bit-guides/public/content/choosing-a-class.md

 > 💡
 >
 > Note that **each class can play the game solo** and deal enough damage to progress through the whole experience.
 If you play in a group, make sure to synergise your class and skill decisions with your teammates!
+>
+> **If you want the easiest progression, pick the Technomancer class and make sure to take Photon Torpedo as your first skill.**

 > 💡
 >